 When you think back to ‘I do,’ that day is filled with excitement, joy, anxiety, and even fear of the unknown.
 But after that blissful day, you began building your life together.
 You were enthusiastic about spending time together, sex, and creating a friendship.

-When we think back to ‘I do’, that day is filled with excitement, joy, anxiety, and even fear of the unknown.
-But after that blissful day, we began building our life together.
-We were enthusiastic about spending time together, sex, and building a friendship.
-Then a couple of years later you find that things have changed.
+Then a couple of years later, you find that things have changed.
 The stressors of life have kicked in, weight gain, health challenges, and even children.
-And that spark that was present in the beginning is now fleeting and is replaced with the reality and responsibilities of life.
+The spark that was present in the beginning is now fleeting.
+It is replaced with the reality and responsibilities of life.

-I believe that your intimacy can be restored and I have five easy steps to help you get there-
+But I believe that you can restore your intimacy, and I have five easy steps to help you get there-

 2. Desire to connect